 A couple of years ago, during a workshop on transformational geometry, a participant objected when I used and recommended GeoGebra and not Desmos.
 Her main argument was that students love Desmos.
-Fair enough, but that does not make up for the fact that Desmos is about graphing, while GeoGebra includes the many basic and not-so-basic geometry features, which we needed for this work, and were not available in Desmos.
+Fair enough, but that does not make up for the fact that Desmos is mostly about graphing, while GeoGebra includes the many basic and not-so-basic geometry features, which we needed for this work, and were not available in Desmos.

 In any case, I am certain that it is every math teacher’s responsibility to keep developing their skills with both GeoGebra and Desmos, so as to know which one is appropriate in any given situation.

 My intention in this post is to report on a current project of mine.
 Decades ago, I wrote an excellent pair of games in the Logo language: one modeled signed number arithmetic, and the other modeled complex number arithmetic.
 Both games were built on a foundation of vectors.
 They were fun and effective.
 When Logo went out of fashion, I created versions of the complex number game in (now-defunct) Logo descendants: first Boxer, then BYOB (which evolved into Snap!)
 Alas, while these worked well in my classes, they were largely unavailable to teachers outside my school.

 About two years ago, I created a GeoGebra version of the complex numbers game for my Web site.
 It works, and still has the mathematical and pedagogical strengths of the original, but the interface is awkward, and I suspect few people have played it.
 As part of learning Desmos, I decided to try to create my arithmetic games as Desmos applets.